 Schedule: Select the time frame that you would like your wireless network enabled.
 The schedule may be set to Always.
 Any schedule you create will be available in the drop-down menu.
 Click New Schedule to create a schedule.

-Wireless Network Service Set Identifier (SSID) is the name of your wireless network.
-Create case-sensitive.
+Wireless Network Service Set Identifier (SSID) is the name of your wireless

-Name: a name for your wireless network using up to 32 characters.
-The SSID is
+Name: network.
+Create a name for your wireless network using up to 32 characters.
+The SSID is case-sensitive.